sync-language/sync/lib/src/compiler/tokenizer/README.md

 - /= (Divide Assign)
 - / (Divide)
 - ^^= (Power Assign)
+  - Makes more sense as just a built in function?
 - ^^ (Power)
+  - Makes more sense as just a built in function?
 - %= (Modulo Assign)
   - Should be distinguished for positive and negative?
 - % (Modulo)